 Something like that will show that not only do they admit they had a problem, but they actually learned a lesson from it.
 And, they felt bad for making the other person feel bad.

-That can show empathy and caring.
+That can show empathy and care for you.

 But if you’re not hearing lessons learned (which also involves taking responsibility for their behavior) then just know that the behavior they’re stating is going to come up in the future and may be a big issue in your relationship.